Open and Discrete Maps with Piecewise Linear Branch Set Images are Piecewise Linear Maps: Introduction

 The following is the main theorem of this paper.
 For terminology on simplicial complexes and cones we refer to Section \ref{sec:Preli}.

-\begin{theorem} Let $\Omega \subset \R^n$ be a domain and $f \colon \Omega \to \R^n$ be a branched cover.
+\begin{theorem} Let $\Omega \subset \R^n$ be a domain and $f \colon \Omega \to \R^n$ be an open and discrete map.
 Suppose that $f(B_f)$ is contained in a simplicial $(n-2)$-complex.
-Then $f$ is locally topologically equivalent to a piecewise linear map which is a cone of a lower-dimensional PL-mapping $g \colon \bS^{n-1} \to \bS^{n-1}$. \end{theorem} We formulate and prove our results in the topological setting, but a quasiregular version of the theorem can be acquired using similar methods (see Section \ref{sec:EdenMap}).
-Theorem \ref{thm:maintheorem} also yields the following corollary. \begin{corollary} Let $f \colon \bS^n \to \bS^n$ be a branched cover such that $f(B_f)$ is contained in a simplicial $(n-2)$-complex.
-Then $f$ is topologically equivalent to a PL mapping. \end{corollary}
+Then $f$ is locally topologically equivalent to a piecewise linear map which is a cone of a lower-dimensional PL branched cover $g \colon \bS^{n-1} \to \bS^{n-1}$. \end{theorem} We also prove a global version of Theorem \ref{thm:maintheorem}. \begin{theorem} Let $f \colon \bS^n \to \bS^n$ be an open and discrete map such that $f(B_f)$ is contained in a simplicial $(n-2)$-complex.
+Then $f$ is topologically equivalent to a PL branched cover. \end{theorem} We formulate and prove our results in the topological setting, but a quasiregular version of the theorem can be acquired using similar methods (see Section \ref{sec:EdenMap}).
+The proofs for these theorems will be shown in Section \ref{sec:PL}.
+We also remark that Theorem 1.2 holds for general compact PL manifolds and the proof is similar.

-This gives a partial answer to a question posed by Heinonen and Semmes in \cite[Question 28]{HeinonenSemmes} -- see Remark \ref{remark:HeinonenRickman}.
+This gives a partial answer to a question posed by Heinonen and Semmes in \cite[Question 28]{HeinonenSemmes}.
 The previous two statements assume that $f(B_f)$ is contained in a simplicial $(n-2)$-complex.
 Since the results are stated up to topological equivalence, Theorem \ref{thm:maintheorem} still applies when $f(B_f)$ is contained in a set $X$ such that for each point in $X$ there exists a neighborhood $U$ and a homeomorphism $\phi\colon U \to B(0,1)$ that sends $X \cap U$ to an $(n-2)$-simplicial complex.
 Theorem \ref{thm:maintheorem} was shown by Martio and Srebro \cite{MartioSrebro} in dimension three.